mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 ## Connect

+!!! tip "Connecting to the localhost"
+    Make sure you always use 127.0.0.1 locally instead of localhost as a hostname.

 Connecting to MySQL API is the same as connecting to a MySQL database.
 You can use one of the bellow clients to connect:

 * [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html)